 - Negative Resistance.

-- What is a crystal oscillator with a circuit diagram: The crystal oscillator circuit works on the principle of inverse piezoelectric effect, namely, that in some materials a mechanical deformation is produced by applying an electric field. quartz crystal oscillator circuit diagram consists of series resonance and parallel resonance.
+The crystal oscillator circuit works on the principle of inverse piezoelectric effect, namely, that in some materials a mechanical deformation is produced by applying an electric field. quartz crystal oscillator circuit diagram consists of series resonance and parallel resonance.

 Colpitts oscillator using crystal